Is making French friends a mystery to you?

 One extra tip: if you are used to being over expressive, tune it down a bit if you don’t want to scare the French away.

-I hope these tips will inspire you and motivate you to get out there in the coming new year to make new (local) friends.
-Hopefully, 2021 will help us all to open ourselves to the world!
+I hope these tips will inspire you and motivate you to get out there to make new (local) friends in the coming new year.

 Liked this post?
 Pin it for later!